peeveen/react-select-test/README.md

 2. Scroll to bottom of screen
 3. Open menu on react-select controls at the foot of the screen

-- Some menus are impossible to get the mouse onto
+- Some menus (usually the bottom-most) are impossible to get the mouse onto
 - Some menus change size as the mouse moves over the options

 In [App.tsx](./src/App.tsx), if you change this line: